MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/client-classes/ipxeauthclass-interface.md

 ms.collection: M365-identity-device-management
 ---
 # IPxeAuthClass Interface
-The `IPxeAuthClass` automation interface, in System Center Configuration Manager, enables configuration of a PXE service point by serializing certificate information in the form that is required for the [SubmitRegistrationRecord Method in Class SMS_Site](../../../../../develop/reference/core/servers/configure/submitregistrationrecord-method-in-class-sms_site.md).
+The `IPxeAuthClass` automation interface, in Configuration Manager, enables configuration of a PXE service point by serializing certificate information in the form that is required for the [SubmitRegistrationRecord Method in Class SMS_Site](../../../../../develop/reference/core/servers/configure/submitregistrationrecord-method-in-class-sms_site.md).
 This interface inherits from `IDispatch`.

 ## In This Section